FlameKat53/TWiLightMenu-Launcher/README.md

 # TWiLightMenu-Launcher
-TWiLightMenu-Launcher is an open-source Launcher for TwiLightMenu++
+TWiLightMenu-Launcher is an open-source Launcher for TWiLightMenu++

 # Links
 [TWiLightMenu++](https://github.com/RocketRobz/TWiLightMenu)